SenamP/SenamP/README.md

 ###

 <p align="left">I am a Backend Engineer with a strong passion for problem solving and an unparalleled commitment to excellence.
 I am an avid developer, an adaptive and excellent team player with practical knowledge of modern software design patterns who is always looking to add value.<br><br>I am a quick learner with a consistent history of mastering tools on the job in my previous roles.
 I am passionate about designing and building scalable software solutions that solve real world problems.
-I am well-organized and proactive with phenomenal time management skills.</p>
+I am well-organized and pro-active with phenomenal time management skills.</p>

 ###